dl1bz/deskhpsdr/README.md

 ## Credits

-Big thanks and huge respect to all involved developers for their previous and current work on pihpsdr until now and make this application accessible as Open Source under the GPL.
+Big thanks and huge respect to all involved developers for their work on pihpsdr until now and make this application accessible as Open Source under the GPL.
 Many thanks also to the users who gave me feedback and reported issues which I hadn't noticed by myself.<br>
 Special thanks to:<br>

-- my wife for her great patience and understanding
+- my lovely wife any my family for her great patience and understanding
-- John Melton G0ORX & Christoph van Wüllen DL1YCF for their earlier and current pihpsdr development
+- John Melton G0ORX & Christoph van Wüllen DL1YCF for their pihpsdr development
 - Dr. Warren C. Pratt NR0V for the great software library WDSP, the "heart" of our deskHPSDR application
+- OpenAI/ChatGPT for many code optimizations and saving a lot of time in development
 - all of the active users and contributors for support deskHPSDR, Open Source Soft- and Hardware

 ## Exclusion of any Guarantee and any Warrenty and limited Support